rfritz/vgrind/README.md

 vgrind
 ======

-The venerable BSD prettyprinter, which I am forking for my own use on macOS, and perhaps for use in other projects.
+The venerable BSD source code typesetter, which I am forking for my own use on macOS, and perhaps for use in other projects.

 Source
 ------